Artist

 How much does Craig Mack make in a year?

-Craig Mack is modeled at $65K-$280K/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Craig Mack is estimated at $65K-$280K/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Craig Mack still make money?